sv866729/Powershell/README.md

 - **Dependencies**: Run the script to load the funtion into a session
 - **Notes**: This script does not execute by default and is only a funtion

 ### Microsoft 365 Related

+#### Microsoft 365 Related: `BlockingAllSignIns365MSOL.ps1`

+- **Description**: Connects to Microsoft Online Services and blocks credentials for all users.

+#### Microsoft 365 Related: `EnableSecDefaultsGRAPH.ps1`

+- **Description**: This script installs the Microsoft.Graph.Identity.SignIns module, connects to Microsoft Graph with specific scopes, and ensures that Security Defaults are enabled.
+If Security Defaults is not enabled, it will be enabled by the script.
+It handles authentication, checks the current status of Security Defaults, and reports any errors encountered during the process.
+Finally, it disconnects from Microsoft Graph.

+#### Microsoft 365 Related: `EnforcingLegacyMfaGRAPH.ps1`

+- **Description**: Connects to Microsoft Graph, retrieves all users, and enforces Multi-Factor Authentication (MFA) for each user by sending a PATCH request to the Microsoft Graph API.

+#### Microsoft 365 Related: `Remove-InboxRulesByNameEXCH.ps1`

+- **Description**: Connects to Exchange Online, retrieves all user mailboxes, and removes any inbox rules that contain a specified string in their name.
+The script installs the required module if not already installed, connects to Exchange Online, processes each mailbox, and disconnects from Exchange Online.

+- **Usage**: Basic usage example.
+    ```powershell
+    Remove-InboxRulesByName -RuleNameSubstring "(Migrated)"
+    ```
+- **Dependencies**: Run the script to load the funtion into a session
+- **Notes**: This script does not execute by default and is only a funtion

+#### Microsoft 365 Related: `Reset-M365UserPasswordsMSOL.ps1`

+- **Description**: Connects to Microsoft Online Services, retrieves a list of all users, and resets the passwords for all users except the specified admin account.
+Generates random passwords and exports the list of users with their new passwords to a CSV file at the specified location.

+- **Usage**: Basic usage example.
+    ```powershell
+    Reset-UserPasswords -AdminAccount "admin@example.com" -FilePath "C:\Path\To\Save\passwordlist.csv"
+    ```
+- **Dependencies**: Run the script to load the funtion into a session
+- **Notes**: This script does not execute by default and is only a funtion

+#### Microsoft 365 Related: `Reset-MFAForAllUsersMSOL.ps1`

+- **Description**: Connects to Microsoft Online Services and resets the Multi-Factor Authentication (MFA) options for all users in Microsoft 365.
+This script retrieves all users and resets their MFA settings using `Reset-MsolStrongAuthenticationMethodByUpn`.

+- **Usage**: Basic usage example.
+    ```powershell
+    Reset-MFAForAllUsers
+    ```
+- **Dependencies**: Run the script to load the funtion into a session
+- **Notes**: This script does not execute by default and is only a funtion

+#### Microsoft 365 Related: `Revoke-SessionsForAllUsersGRAPH.ps1`

+- **Description**: Connects to Microsoft Graph and revokes the sign-in sessions for all users.
+This script retrieves all users and revokes their sign-in sessions using the `Revoke-MgUserSignInSession` command.
+.
+- **Usage**: Basic usage example.
+    ```powershell
+    Revoke-SessionsForAllUsers
+    ```
+- **Dependencies**: Run the script to load the funtion into a session
+- **Notes**: This script does not execute by default and is only a funtion

 ### Windows Security Related

 ## Usage